 Note: The Harbour Trust does not accept unsolicited employment applications.
 When a job vacancy becomes available, it will be listed on the job board below or advertised on online job marketplaces, either by the Harbour Trust or by appointed recruitment agencies.

-Reporting to the Head Ranger, the successful candidate will be a public-facing ambassador for the Harbour Trust and will ensure the safety of the members of the public who visit our iconic sites as well as the security of our parklands and properties.
+Reporting to the Deputy Head Ranger, you will be a public facing ambassador for the Harbour Trust, ensuring the safety and security of the members of the public who visit these iconic sites plus Harbour Trust parkland and property.

-Some of the specific duties of this role include (but are not limited to):
+Some of your more specific duties will include (but will not be limited to):

-The successful candidate will have experience in customer-facing roles, ideally within a hospitality, travel or tourism context.
+This is an Aboriginal Identified position.
+The successful candidate will have experience in customer facing roles, ideally within a hospitality, travel, or tourism context.
 Given the nature of the role, a high level of personal fitness is desirable.

-Most importantly, the successful candidate will have highly developed communication skills and the ability to interact in a confident and positive way with colleagues and members of the public.
+Most importantly, you will have highly developed communication skills and the ability to interact in a confident and positive way with colleagues and members of the public.
 You will respond well to high pressure situations and be able to negotiate satisfactory outcomes when solving problems or facing conflict situations.

-Knowledge and experience pertaining to Work Health and Safety and the ability to implement Government policies on Workplace Diversity will be essential in this role.
+Knowledge and experience in Work Health and Safety and the ability to implement Harbour Trust policies on Workplace Diversity, including the Harbour Trust Reconciliation Action Plan, will be essential in this role.

 Although not essential, the following would be highly regarded: